 - SMA-to-BNC adapter and hex standoffs included

-Note: On the Raspberry Pi 3, UART0 is occupied by the built-in Bluetooth radio.
+Note: On the Raspberry Pi 3 and 4, UART0 is occupied by the built-in Bluetooth radio.
 Bluetooth may not be available when using the dAISy HAT.

 dAISy works great with OpenCPN and OpenPlotter